Applying to the Women’s Peacebuilding Leadership Program (WPLP)

 WPLP is designed to meet the needs of Kenyan women whose work is cross-border or impacts the East Africa region and who hold positions of leadership in conflict-affected communities.
 Those admitted to this program will study for a graduate certificate in peacebuilding leadership from EMU.

 Courses in this program will teach peacebuilding and leadership theory alongside practical skills.
-Strong emphasis will be placed on content related to peacebuilding approaches to violent extremism.
 The program includes a strong mentoring component to assist students in enhancing their peacebuilding efforts within the East Africa region.
 The program involves intensive academic coursework and assignments and a nine-month period of intervention implementation.
-The program is targeting women peacebuilding practitioners who are recognized in their community as possessing leadership potential and whose work has an impact not only in Kenya but also in the East Africa region.
+The program is targeting women peacebuilding practitioners who are recognized as possessing leadership potential and whose work has an impact not only in Kenya but also in the East Africa region.

 What are the requirements for admission?

 Interested candidates must possess the following qualifications:

 - Must be a Kenyan citizen from a conflict-affected community whose work has a cross-border or regional impact.

 - A 4-year undergraduate degree, preferably in the social sciences.
 Candidates who do not meet this criteria but have undergraduate work of at least two years and have extensive peacebuilding experience may be considered.

 - Applicants must have an undergraduate GPA of at least 2.75 (based on a four-point scale).

 - Proficient written and spoken English language skills.

 - At least two years of experience in peacebuilding or related work (related work may be in the fields of conciliation, mediation, trauma healing, advocacy, restorative justice, community development, relief work, etc).